What will we do?

 The assessment will build upon the G7 commissioned report A New Climate For Peace and apply these conclusions to the Lake Chad context.

-The project will use the Planetary Security Initiative (PSI)’s annual conferences in 2017 and 2018 as a platform to both generate and validate knowledge and to share the assessment approach and findings amongst the global community of practice on climate and security.
+The project will use the Planetary Security Initiative (PSI)’s annual conferences as a platform to both generate and validate knowledge and to share the assessment approach and findings amongst the global community of practice on climate and security.

 The assessment includes the following components: